 Apple isn’t exhibiting on the show floor at this week’s Seybold Seminars expo, but they don’t really need to — a quick walk around shows that Macs are still totally dominant in the publishing, pre-press and creative industries.
 Almost every booth here sports an iMac, PowerBook, or Power Mac somewhere.
 But Apple does have a presence, in the form of

-discussing Apple products and related services.
+technical seminars discussing Apple products and related services.

 At the end of the hallway leading to the first floor exhibits, Apple has staked out a large conference room where it’s delivering classes that are helping Seybold attendees learn more about Apple products.
 The topics run from info on Mac OS X, digital photography, ColorSync, digital asset management, streaming video, PDF and QuickTime.